opensecuritycontroller/community/designs/osc_containerization/OSC-containerization.md

 This data would need to be exposed in docker volumes to the OSC container.

+To allow easy launch and usage of OSC, we will have default data(which includes the keystore, truststore, vmidcServer.conf and plugins) which will be copied(NOT overwritten) to the docker volume on startup.

+In a production environment, it is expected that the default data will not be needed.
+The secure information like the keystore and truststore should be setup with strong non-default passwords and these passwords are passed in via environment variables as described below.

 ##### Life cycle management
 Remove restart and shutdown operations possbile via OSC UI Remove inplace upgrade of OSC via server upgrade bundles